ucd-library/aggie-experts/doc/harvest-process.md

 ... would harvest just the two specified researchers.
 The script supports other parameters and options which are documented in the source code.

-The steps for each user are:
+The script performs the following steps for each user:
 1. Fetch the XML representation of the user and their related objects
 2. Tranform the XML to [JSON-LD](https://json-ld.org/) and load into a local Fuseki instance
 3. Transform the resultant dataset to the [VIVO Ontology](https://github.com/vivo-ontologies/vivo-ontology?tab=readme-ov-file) format by using a [SPARQL](https://www.w3.org/TR/sparql11-query/) construct query designed for this purpose.